douglasgscofield/nestedRanksTest/README.md

 structured into several groups and each group has received both treatment levels.
 The p-value is determined via bootstrapping.

-The principle function is `nestedRanksTest()`, with two interfaces.
-The formula interface allows specification of quantitative measures, treatments, and group membership using formula syntax.

 The development version is hosted here and can be installed via:

 ```R